Particular/docs.particular.net/samples/sqltransport-sqlpersistence/sample.md

 snippet: SenderConfiguration

-The connection strings for both persistence and transport need to be exactly the same.
+The connection strings for both persistence and transport are the same.

-snippet: SenderConnectionStrings

 ### Receiver project